Kumano Kodo

 - Bus or taxi to Hosshinmon Oji

-- Lunchbox lunch at Hongu
+- Lunch at Hongu

 Day 4